 Today, while attachment and belonging still matter (they are essential for health and well-being), I’ve found a stronger, more stable sense of it through ownership of my authentic voice.
 I’ve learned how to approach myself with compassion and SELF-acceptance as well as surround myself with people who take me as I am, and it’s part of my personal mission to gently help others find and own their voice too.

-Here are 4 simple tools to help you find your voice:
+4 simple tools to help you find your voice:

 Defining your values is a skill that has to be developed in order to have an authentic life.
 It requires taking a dedicated look at your life, your passions, your actions, and your strengths.
 It requires you to take a moment and separate yourself from the crowd your are trying to please.
 Having a clear idea of your true values will allow you to purposefully maintain alignment between what you feel you need and what actions you take.
 Scott Jeffrey has a great online resource for discovering your values.
-Click here for his process
+Click here for this process.

 Boundaries let the limit for where you end and where other people begin.
 People with poor boundaries often sacrifice personal values in order to please others and/or they let the influence of others define them.
 When you establish healthy boundaries, you free yourself up to choose what and who you allow in your realm of influence.
 You get to choose how other people impact your expression of life, and you get to choose when to say “no”.
 “NO” is a powerful word, and it is essential to learn how and when to use it.
 Used appropriately, this one simple word carries with it the potential to help you honor your personal integrity.
-Follow this link from Psychology Today for more information on how “no” protects your boundaries
+Follow this link from Psychology Today for more information on how “no” protects your boundaries.

 Meditation offers us the chance to notice and quiet negative self chatter.
 There is a common misconception that meditation is about being still and quiet and that you have to be “good” at it, but in reality, meditation is more about learning to be aware of the mind by observing the thoughts and subconscious programming that we are subject to throughout the day.
 By taking a few minutes every day, we slowly learn to be more mindful of the distinction between our deeper self (the soul), and our egoic self (the mind).
 It is a daily training in learning how to listen to the self, and it doesn’t require that you have to be “good” at it to do it correctly.
 Meditation has now become so mainstream that there are a lot of great resources available to help you in your meditation journey.
 The 4 meditation apps I frequently recommend are: Insight Timer, Headspace, Calm, and Simply Being.